akononovicius/physRisk-content-repository/articles/2014/neismanote-fizikos-kyla-rizika-imonei.md

 from the past data or are fitted to it.
 The essential drawback of such models is that they are able to reproduce only what is included in the data - they are able to grasp only the most direct relationships between the observables.
-Agent based models, on the other hand, may grasp the hidden relationships and thus replicate the full complexity of the phenomenon, both one that exists in the data and the one that may emerge", - A. Kononovicius develops his thought on the financial markets.
+Agent-based models, on the other hand, may grasp the hidden relationships and thus replicate the full complexity of the phenomenon, both one that exists in the data and the one that may emerge", - A. Kononovicius develops his thought on the financial markets.

-According to him, agent based models might grasp the hidden feedback loops, which exist in the actual systems.
+According to him, agent-based models might grasp the hidden feedback loops, which exist in the actual systems.
 The inclusion of feedback loops into the models may help to understand the impact of our present actions on the future of the market.
 This understanding might provide a